3 cuts of meat, sizzling side dishes. Comes with epic mad-scientist experience

 Chapman’s Peak Drive = 9km of Paradise

 Welcome to paradise.
-Here you‘ve got it all.
-The Atlantic Ocean on the one side, mountains on the other side - to be exact, it’s the southerly extension of the Constantia Berg (593m high).
-When you’re in paradise, you surely have to take a look around.
-Stop your car and get your camera ready for a sweeping 180° view.
-Burn this postcard picture in your mind.
-No matter how many times you’ve seen Chapman’s Peak Drive in movies and adverts, it’s something that you simply have to experience first hand.
-It’s one of those moments in life where you just feel that 'life is good'?
+Here you've got the Atlantic Ocean on the one side, mountains on the other - to be exact, the mountain range is the southerly extension of the Constantia Berg (593m high).
+It's worth stopping the car to burn this postcard picture of natural beauty in your mind.
+No matter how many times you’ve seen Chapman’s Peak Drive in movies and adverts, it’s something you just have to experience first hand.
+It's a moment when you'll feel 'life is good'.

-It’s worth setting aside at least half a day or even make a full day trip of Chapman’s Peak Drive.
-About 25km south of the Cape Town CBD, this scenic drive is a relaxing getaway from the Cape Town buzz.
-It’s 'one of the most worth it tourist attractions' and 'definitely a must-do' on any Cape Town itinerary, people say.
-Take a picnic basket and stop at one of the picnic spots or view points to enjoy nature at its best.
-During late winter and early spring, you even have the chance to spot Southern Right Whales.
+It’s worth setting aside at least half a day or even a full day to for Chapman’s Peak Drive.
+About 25km south of the Cape Town CBD, it’s one of the most appreciated experiences on any Cape Town itinerary, a "must-do".
+Take a picnic basket and stop at one of the picnic spots or view points.
+During late winter and early spring, you even have the chance to spot southern right whales.

 by Antonia Heil